Shy Carter

 Blake Anthony Carter (born August 21, 1984), known professionally as Shy Carter, is an American songwriter, record producer, rapper and singer.
-He has written for Meghan Trainor, Jason Derulo, Charlie Puth, Faith Hill, Tim McGraw, Keith Urban, Kane Brown and Billy Currington.
-He co-wrote Charlie Puth's double platinum hit "One Call Away" which hit No. 1 on Billboard's Adult Top 40 chart.
-In 2009, he co-wrote "Someday" with Rob Thomas, which spent over 40 weeks in the Top 5 and became a No. 1 hit on Billboards Adult Top 40 chart.
-"Stuck Like Glue", his collaboration with Sugarland, debuted on the Billboard Hot 100 at No. 20 and became the 11th most downloaded country music song of all time.
-He has also been featured on Latin artist Gloria Trevi's #1 song "Habla Blah Blah".
-He's also worked with Faith Hill, Ashanti, and Chingy.
-Carter also wrote a song titled "Bring it Back", which was released on August 7, 2015, and reached the Top 40 of Billboard's Rhythmic chart.
+He has written songs for Meghan Trainor, Jason Derulo, Charlie Puth, Faith Hill, Tim McGraw, Keith Urban, Kane Brown and Billy Currington.
+He co-wrote Charlie Puth's 2015 hit "One Call Away" which peaked atop the Billboard's Adult Top 40 chart, as well as Rob Thomas' 2009 single "Someday", which also peaked the chart and spent over 40 weeks in its top 5.
+He co-wrote Sugarland's 2010 single, "Stuck Like Glue", which entered the Billboard Hot 100 at number 20 and became the 11th most downloaded country music song of all time.
+As a recording artist, he guest appeared on Latin singer Gloria Trevi's song "Habla Blah Blah", and as a lead artist, his 2015 song "Bring it Back" entered the Billboard's Rhythmic chart.